fallen-icarus/cardano-options/README.md

 	- Must contain the same quantity of assets as in the `AssetForContract` UTxO, 1 `Active` Beacon Token, 1 `ContractID` Token, and 5 ADA
 	- The datum fields of the output must exactly match the datum fields of the `ProposedContract` input, plus one extra field: `contractID` - whose value is the Tx hash supplied by the `AcceptContract` Redeemer

 The `AcceptContract` Redeemer checks that the `Active`  Beacon Token is minted.
 This guarantees that the minting policy is executed in the same Tx (which is what enforces the actual logic).
-Since the protocol enforces that every transaction can only ever have one output with an `Assets` beacon, every valid `AssetsForContract` UTxO is cryptographically guaranteed to have a unique transaction hash.
-By extension, by using this hash as the `ContractID` token name for the newly created contract, every contract is cryptographically guaranteed to have a unique `ContractID` pair.
+Since the protocol enforces that every transaction can only ever have one output with an `Asset` Beacon, every valid `AssetForContract` UTxO is guaranteed to have a unique TxHash.
+By using this TxHash as the Token Name of the `ContractID` Beacons, every contract is guaranteed to have a unique `ContractID` pair.

 #### 3. Exercising an Option Contract
 Whoever owns the ContractID "Key" Beacon Token can locate the underlying Active Contract UTxO (which contains the corresponding ContractID "Lock" Token) and exercise the option, until expiry.